mopore/jni-proto-car-base/README.md

 ## Drive Assistance Features

 ### Collission Avoidance
-* The forward movement is cut off if the front distance is lower than 20cm.
+The forward movement is cut off if the front distance is lower than 20cm.

 ### Steering Axis Protection
 Any steering is cut off if no drive to the motors is requested.

+### Steering Friction
+Reduces to rapid steering input.

 ## Impressions
 ### Overview